TariqAlmazyad/TuwaiqAcademyRiyadhSwift/Projects/Project_2.md

 Requirements :

 # 1- Get user's weather based on location.
 (Ask for user's location info.plist)
-# 2- Add search bar to search for a city.
+# 2- Add search bar to search for a city (UITextField + UITextFieldDelegate)

 ## Extra credit :